philou/philou.github.com/_posts/2019-02-15-rewrite-vs-refactor-get-insights-from-event-storming-and-ddd.markdown

 ![Drawing of the target context map filled with post-its from the existing modules map.
 We see colored groups of post-it matching target bounded contexts, which seem to indicate that Refactoring is the best choice in the Rewrite vs Refactor question]({{site.url}}/imgs/2019-02-15-rewrite-vs-refactor-get-insights-from-event-storming-and-ddd/simpler-migration.jpg)

-Target functional areas and current modules seem a good overlap.
+Target bounded contexts and current modules seem a good overlap.
 Files that are currently close to each other will mostly remain close in the vision.
 That's good news, and the migration should not be too complicated.
 Incremental refactoring is probably the best strategy in this situation.

 ### Bad news